KingJamesH/V5RC_highStakesSim/README.md

 ## Credits
 https://www.path.jerryio.com for all of the field images and mobile goal images

-the Fusion 360 V5RC CAD library for the robot picture
+The Fusion 360 V5RC CAD library for the robot picture (cadded by me)

 ## Example images